Liberal Studies (MA)

-The Master of Liberal Studies (MA) is a student-centered, interdisciplinary graduate program designed for individuals who have successfully completed a bachelors degree.
+The Master of Arts in Liberal Studies is a student-centered, interdisciplinary graduate program designed for individuals who have successfully completed a bachelor's degree.
 Admitted students progress from an introductory seminar through a series of team-taught courses to explore advanced liberal arts themes and issues through methodologies drawn from several disciplines.
 Students create major research projects aligned with their personal educational goals, and support and develop their work on these projects through a series of graduate-level supporting study courses or independent studies.
-For each student, the Master of Liberal Studies program culminates in the creation of a self-directed capstone project that draws from and builds upon the program as a whole.
+For each student, the Master of Arts in Liberal Studies program culminates in the creation of a self-directed capstone project that draws from and builds upon the program as a whole.

 Following MLS 600, a student then selects at least three iterations of "MLS 620 Master of Liberal Studies Exploration."
 Topics vary, but each MLS 620 encourages interdisciplinary inquiry, with opportunities to pursue individual interests as these relate to the Exploration's theme.
 For example, a student interested in world politics and economics might take an Exploration on the topic of globalism.
 Students also select 12 credits of supporting study at the 500G or higher level, which can include independent studies or internships.
 All MLS supporting study credits must be clearly relevant to the student's MLS program.

 A student may register for "MLS 690 Master of Liberal Studies Capstone" upon completion of MLS 600 and at least 24 credits in the Master of Liberal Studies program (at least 8 supporting study credits, and at least 8 credits in MLS 620's); and with an approved Capstone Project Proposal.
 The MLS 690 Capstone revolves around the final revisions and completion of students' self-directed capstone projects, broadly defined not only to include traditional research papers, but creative projects, artwork, or performances (that additionally require an analytical essay about the creative project).